 This year SteelSeries has been on a roll with their headset models releases, and the Arctis 9X is certainly one worth looking at if you own or plan to get one of Microsoft’s consoles.
 It gets you all the nice things SteelSeries have to offer but keeps the price a bit lower than the Pro models in the lineup.

 The best thing about these is definitely the comfort.
 The padding on the earcups is brilliant, as it’s pretty thick and very breathable, and the suspended headband design makes things even better.
 You can adjust the headband, too, so you’re going to get a great fit.

 The sound quality is what you would expect from a good SteelSeries headset.
 Immersion is top-notch, and everything sounds crystal clear, regardless of what game you’re playing.
 There’s also the Discord-certified ClearCast microphone, which is one of the best microphones out there and gets you excellent voice quality.

 Last but not least, you’ve also got Bluetooth to connect to your smartphone while you’re gaming and over 20 hours of battery life.
-If they fit your budget, the Arctis 9X Wireless should absolutely make it on your shortlist, as they could very well be the best headset for the new Xbox, considering it is compatible.
+If they fit your budget, the Arctis 9X Wireless should absolutely make it on your shortlist, as they could very well be the best headset for your gaming experience.

 2Astro A50 Wireless